JeremyLikness/ng2ts-workshop/3ARxJS.md

     }

 Notice that because the result is updated from inside a subscription, Angular 2 won't know the model has mutated (it's outside of a zone) so we use the change detector to detect the changes.
+When you type, notice there is nothing happening until you pause.
+Then it will return the error message or the filtered words based on what you type.
+If you started typing in the error condition, refresh and select the good file to see the filter in action.

 ## Polling